-Information about UPSC's formal institutional partnerships can be found on the page International Partnerships.
+Information about UPSC's formal institutional partnerships is available on the International Partnerships page.

 - The Kamprad Family Foundation for Entrepreneurship, Research & Charity